Nonperturbative correlation functions from homotopy algebras: Scalar field theories in zero dimensions

 Let us evaluate the inverse of ${\bf I} +{\bm h} \, {\bm m}_3 -\hbar \, {\bm h} \, {\bf U}$ by truncating it to an $N$ by $N$ matrix.
 For $N = 25$, $\bm{f}_{20}$ and $\bm{f}_{40}$ as functions of $\lambda$ are given by

-We can estimate the precision achieved by the perturbative expansion when $\lambda \sim 0.04$ from figure~\ref{figure-Euclidean-perturbative}.
-With this in mind, let us now substitute $\lambda = 0.04$ in~\eqref{f_20-Euclidean} and~\eqref{f_40-Euclidean}, and compare them with the corresponding exact values of the correlation functions.
-We find
+We can estimate from table~\ref{table-Euclidean-higher-perturbative} that the precision achieved by the perturbative expansion when $\lambda = 0.04$ is about $0.5 \%$.
+With this in mind, let us now substitute $\lambda = 0.04$ in~\eqref{f_20-Euclidean} and~\eqref{f_40-Euclidean}, and compare them with the corresponding exact values of the correlation functions.\footnote{ We performed the integrals analytically using {\it Mathematica} to obtain expressions in terms of the modified Bessel functions, and then we presented their numerical values in~\eqref{two-point-exact} and~\eqref{four-point-exact}.
+In the rest of this section, we similarly use {\it Mathematica} for performing integrals analytically and for subsequent numerical evaluations. } We find

 and

 The agreement of ${\bm f}_{n0}$ with $\langle \, \varphi^n \, \rangle$ is much better than that of the perturbative expansion.
 We do not believe that this is accidental, and we consider this result as evidence that the formula for correlation functions based on quantum $A_\infty$ algebras contains information beyond perturbation theory.